Four-manifolds, geometries and knots: Miscellany

 \section{Miscellany}

-A homotopy equivalence between two closed $\mathbb{H}^n$- or $\mathbb{H}^n(\mathbb{C})$-manifolds of dimension $\geq3$ is homotopic to an isometry, by {\it Mostow rigidity} [Ms68].
-Farrell and Jones have established ``topological" analogues of Mostow rigidity, which apply when the model manifold has a metric of nonpositive sectional curvature and dimension $\geq5$.
+A homotopy equivalence between two closed $\mathbb{H}^n$- or $\mathbb{H}^n(\mathbb{C})$-manifolds of dimension $\geq3$ is homotopic to an isometry, by {\it Mostow rigidity} \cite{[Ms68]}.
+Farrell and Jones have established ``topological" analogues of Mostow rigidity, for manifolds with a metric of nonpositive sectional curvature and dimension $\geq5$.
 By taking cartesian products with $S^1$, we can use their work in dimension 4 also.

 \begin{theorem} Let $\mathbb{X}^4$ be a geometry of aspherical type.
 A closed 4-manifold $M$ with fundamental group $\pi$ is $s$-cobordant to an $\mathbb{X}^4$-manifold if and only if $\pi$ is isomorphic to a cocompact lattice in $Isom(\mathbb{X}^4)$ and $\chi(M)=\chi(\pi)$. \end{theorem}